 I’ve had a couple of lovely social events; dinner with B & C on their water-front veranda under a full moon.
 Perfect!
 This is one of the loveliest spots … Read the rest »

 In what has been a very tense, stressful week I was overjoyed to get this photo from my friend and neighbour in Antigua, S. It is the FIRST EVER MANGO to grow on the tree to the rear garden of Avocado Cottage.
 I planted the tree three years ago and for a while I thought it had died.
 Yet it’s suddenly flourishing and has produced this large, round, perfect mango.
 My only sadness is that I didn’t make it to Antigua last week as I’d planned and then I could have picked and eaten it myself!!
-Never … Read the rest »
+Never mind!
+No point … Read the rest »

 I like Saturdays.
 When I was young I used to think it was a magical day.
 The day was one that you could spend doing whatever you liked free from the restraints of school and Saturday night was Big Night Out.
 A dance at St Elizabeth’s Church Hall and I thought I’d died and gone to Heaven.
 And yesterday was another magical Saturday; an emotional roller coaster…